Extras Cover

 Single Male Single Female Couple Family Family (Single Parent)

-For some people, hospital cover will be more important to them than extras.
-Elderly people or those who are beginning to develop chronic health complaints may find hospital cover is a higher priority.
+For some people, hospital cover will be more important to them than extras cover.
+Elderly people or those who are beginning to develop chronic health complaints may find hospital cover a higher priority.

 How your extras claims are paid with private health insurance